Thursday, September 11, 2008

 A-Z of Goldwork with Silk Embroidery, published by Country Bumpkin

-A little glitch in the book: on pages 10 and 11 there's a little editing problem.
-The instructions for making a velvet board (for cutting your metal threads) are repeated under the heading "how to prepare a sling" (for plunging threads).
-So the sling instructions aren't there, but Country Bumpkin has posted the instructions for making a sling for plunging threads on their website, if you're looking for them.
+A little glitch in the book: on pages 10 and 11 there’s a little editing problem.
+The instructions for making a velvet board (for cutting your metal threads) are repeated under the heading “how to prepare a sling” (for plunging threads).
+So the sling instructions aren’t there, but you will find them in the new edition.

 Final analysis: Golly.
 I love this book.
 It's at the top of my Favorites List!
 If you're considering venturing into goldwork for the first time, this is the book to have.
 If you've ventured into goldwork, but want to expand your knowledge of the art, this is the book to have.
 If you're an expert at goldwork... ok, fine, maybe you don't need it!
 But... it's a pretty darned good book for reference, I think.